IlKaiser/IoT_Group-Project/arduino_code/README.md

 ```

 ### Bluetooth (x==5)
-By using the Bluetooth module, we send, if available, the last known position of the floater.
+By using the Bluetooth module, we send to Raspberry pi, if available, the **last known position** of the floater.
 Below we show the code:

 ```cpp
 else if (x==5){